 Elevation: 6,650 ft

-After Clyde, the next time the road turns nearly due north, you will be on the eastern edge of the Pahsimeroi Valley, between the Lemhis and Pahsimeroi Mountain Range.
+From Howe, Idaho, take the Little Lost River Highway north toward Clyde, and continue north past Clyde toward Goldburg as the road turns into the Pahsimeroi Highway and then the Upper Pashimeroi/Goldburg Road.
+After passing Clyde, the next time the road turns nearly due north, you will be on the east edge of the Pahsimeroi Valley, between the Lemhi Range and the Pahsimeroi Range.
 Start looking for your peak access here.
 Several dirt roads crisscross the valley at this point.

 South Route, Class 1+

 Use the road for a trail and follow it to the summit.
 It is about two miles round trip.
 The steepest part is the initial climb, and it is very steep.
 If you have a high-clearance 4WD vehicle and feel comfortable with the initial steep section, you can drive to the summit of the peak.
 For a little peak, it has great views!